seek-oss/sku/docs/docs/multi-language.md

 To create your first translation you need to create a file ending in `translations.json` anywhere in your source code.

-In the file you want to add an array of translations in the form of `translationKey: {message: "The english translation"}`
+In the file add an array of translations in the form of `translationKey: {message: "The english translation"}`

 **Recommendation:** Whilst you can use any key that you like we recommended to use a copy, or simplied version of the english translation.